phpenv/phpenv/README.md

-I was originally inspired by the outstanding work of both the projects which you already know and love with a whole bunch of PHP scentric additions to help you build your first release, simplify managing and working with diffirent releases and keep you building new release after new release like there's nothing to it.
+I was originally inspired by the outstanding work of both the projects which you already know and love with a whole bunch of PHP centric additions to help you build your first release, simplify managing and working with diffirent releases and keep you building new release after new release like there's nothing to it.

-You are a PHP developer, like we are, and you not only have to have the latest and freshest interpreter to spin your scripts but you also care to see what how they get treated when submitted to older inturpretations.
+You are a PHP developer, like we are, and you not only have to have the latest and freshest interpreter to spin your scripts but you also care to see what how they get treated when submitted to older interpretations.
-Ever wondered why you can't run a CI on your own development machine?
-Well you just founh the answer doing when taken for a ride building PHP on their dev machines.
+Ever wondered why you can't run a PHP app on your own development machine?
+Well you just found the answer doing when taken for a ride building PHP on their dev machines.
 Easily customize your configuration options and even build pecl extensions into PHP or manually afterwards.
 Configure and install custom builds of the same PHP release version directly from the PHP source